-Fig. 6: The 3D cockpit of the Cessna 172.
+Fig. 6: The 3D cockpit of the Cessna 172P Skyhawk (1982).

-Aircraft within FlightGear can have both a 2-dimensional instrument panel and a 3-dimensional cockpit.
+Aircraft within FlightGear can have both a 2-dimensional and a 3-dimensional instrument panel within the cockpit.
 The 3-dimensional cockpit provides a much more realistic pilot-eye view, but can be difficult to read with small monitors.

 The default Cessna 172P (c172p) has both a 3-dimensional and 2-dimensional cockpit.
-The 3-dimensional cockpit is activated by default when you start Flight-Gear, but you can overlay the 2-dimensional instrument panel by selecting View->Display Options->Show 2D Panel from the menu, or pressing the "P" key.
+The 3D cockpit is activated by default when you start FlightGear, but you can overlay the 2D instrument panel by selecting: View->Display Options->Show 2D Panel from the menu, or by pressing "P".

 All panel levers and knobs can be operated with the mouse.
-To change a control, just click with the left/middle mouse button on the corresponding knob/lever.
+To change a control, just click with the left / middle mouse button on the corresponding knob or lever.
 For controls that have a range of positions, use the middle mouse button for larger adjustments.
 In general, clicking on the right side of a control will increase the value, while clicking the left side of the control will decrease the value.

-Some instruments (particularly radios) also support use of a mouse scrollwheel to change values.
+Some instruments (particularly radios) also support use of a mouse scroll-wheel to change values.
 Other controls (such as throttle) can also be dragged using the left mouse button.

-5.6 The Head Up Display
+5.6 The Head-Up Display

-FlightGear also provides a HUD (Head Up Display).
+FlightGear also provides a HUD (Head-Up Display).
 HUDs are generally found in military aircraft and some very advanced jets.
 However, FlightGear also allows you to use a HUD on many GA aircraft.
 To activate the HUD, press 'h'.